 Klein, Martin and Sanderson, Robert and Van de Sompel, Herbert and Warner, Simeon and Haslhofer, Bernhard and Lagoze, Carl and Nelson, Michael L: A Technical Framework for Resource Synchronization.
 In: D-Lib Magazine, 19 (1). p.
 3 (2013)

-ResourceSync Framework Specification (editor): describes a synchronization framework for the web consisting of various capabilities that allow third party systems to remain synchronized with a server's evolving resources.
+ResourceSync Framework Specification (co-editor): describes a synchronization framework for the web consisting of various capabilities that allow third party systems to remain synchronized with a server's evolving resources.